ElizavetaRazumenko/file-manager/README.md

 - Perform hash calculations
 - Compress and decompress files

-To start, clone yourself and use the script:
+To run, use the script:
 `npm run start -- --username=your_username`